Videos

 2022

-60 Minutes: I was the field producer for this segment on the Chinese threat in Taiwan.
+60 Minutes: Field producer for this segment on the Chinese threat in Taiwan.

-EenVandaag: Field-produced this segment on civil defense courses in Taiwan.
+EenVandaag: Field producer for this segment on civil defense courses in Taiwan.

 2021